spluta/MMMAudio/README.md

 This will stop the audio thread and release any resources used by the program.

+## Documentation Generation

+For information on the documentation generation see `doc_generation/static_docs/contributing/documentation.md`.

 ## Credits

 Created by Sam Pluta.